MeTavi/TAT_doc/docs/Setup_Guide/index.md

 ## More information
 for more information refer:
-- [Data requirement](data_requirement) - This section introduces the various data requirements and provides details on the naming conventions the user should follow when placing the raw data.
+- [Data requirement](data_requirement) - This section introduces the various Data Requirement and provides details on the naming conventions the user should follow when placing the raw data.

 ----
 [overall design]: {% link docs/Overall_Workflow/index.md %}